This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 For the Dukkah Roasted Duck Legs:

-• 1 lb package of duck legs, thawed
+• 1 pound duck legs, thawed

 • 1 tablespoon olive oil